sphinx-labs/sphinx/docs/cli-hardhat-ts-getting-started.md

 ## 8. Test the deployment

-The following command first deploys the Sphinx config file using the first signer on the Hardhat network.
+The following command deploys the Sphinx config file using the first signer on the Hardhat network.
 Then, it executes the test file.

 ```
 npx hardhat test test/HelloSphinx.spec.ts --signer 0 --config-path sphinx/HelloSphinx.config.ts